Badrrahmaouy/Weather-Journal-App/README.md

 To run this web app:
 1. Install express in the app's main folder
         ```
-        npm install express
+        npm install
         ```

-2. Install cors and body-parser in the same folder
+2. Spin up the server locally
         ```
-        npm install cors
-        npm install body-parser
-        ```

-3. Spin up the server locally
-        ```
         node server.js
         ```

-4. Open the localhost link on the browser with the port number where the local server is running:
+3. Open the localhost link on the browser with the port number where the local server is running:
         localhost:5500